 - Testing and treatment for STIs and HIV

 With MiraRX, you can find discounts on hundreds of birth control pills located nearest you.
 Mira provides up to 80 percent discounted rates on over 1,000 prescriptions.
 It is as easy as typing your prescription, putting in your location, and allowing Mira to point you in the direction of savings!
 Mira also provides discounted doctor’s office and urgent care visits to make getting a prescription even more affordable.
 Try MiraRX today.

 Types of Birth Control Pills

 Two types of birth control pills exist, the combination pill and the minipill.
 Combination birth control pills contain estrogen and progestin.
 The minipill contains progestin-only.
 Progestin is a synthetic hormone - meaning it is man-made to mimic the function of naturally occurring progesterone.
 Progestin is responsible for inhibiting ovulation from preventing pregnancy.
-Progestins are found in all forms of hormonal birth control, including hormonal intrauterine devices (IUDs), injections, and the implant.
-Low-dose versions of both the combination pill and mini pill are available and believed to cause fewer side effects than high-dose pills.
+Progestins are found in all forms of hormonal birth control, including hormonal intrauterine devices (IUDs), injections, and implants.
+Low-dose versions of both the combination pill and mini pill are available and are believed to cause fewer side effects than high-dose pills.